AusOpenTech/ABCData/README.md

 # ABCData
 Consideration of a public response to ABC data collection and sharing.
-The main issues are described here
+The main issues are described [here](abc.md).

-Read a draft letter to the ABC board in [markdown](abc.md)

 You are welcome to re-use (with your own edits) any of the following.